svetikbaihe/product-list-with-cart/README.md

 planning to expand this project a little by adding routing and some pages just to practice react-router.

-**Update**
+*Update*

-As I said above, I were going to practice React Router, and I did.
-I adde several pages to the initial project: Home, Dessert Details, Delivery(with two subpages: Delivery Free and Delivery Direct).
+As I mentioned before, I were going to practice React Router, and I did.
+I added several pages to the initial project: Home, Dessert Details, Delivery(with two subpages: Delivery Free and Delivery Direct).
 This was a big milestone for me as a beginner in React.
 I learned how to navigate through a website and actively used useMatches and custom hooks as well.
 As always, there is still a lot things to learn and to do.

 ### Continued development